 Who should I hire to draft the lease?

 These specialist solicitors can charge £1,000s because of the complex issues that can arise with commercial property.
-It can also be time-consuming, taking months to work up a suitable lease ready for a business tenant to sign.
+It can also be time-consuming, taking months to create a suitable lease for a business tenant to sign.

-Often leases can take months or even years to negotiate, draft and finalise, depending on complexity of the lease and tenant’s nature of business.
-While the lease is being negotiated, the tenant can find another premises leaving you a huge legal bill to pay.
+Often, leases can take months or even years to negotiate, draft and finalise, depending on the complexity of the lease and tenant’s nature of business.
+While the lease is being negotiated, the tenant can find another premises, leaving you with a huge legal bill.
 Once a lease has been agreed by the landlord and the tenant, it must be registered with the Land Registry.

 If a commercial property has missing leases, it makes it unmortgageable when it comes to selling.